Hear me now and believe me later in the week:

 - Blog hits don’t really matter.

-- People collecting thousands of Facebook “friends” are wasting everybody’s time, including their own.
+- Most people actively trying to collecting bazillions of Facebook “friends” are wasting everybody’s time, including their own.

 - Your number of Twitter followers doesn’t mean diddly.

 Just saying these things is heresy to Internet Fanboys, who believe nothing is more powerful than the series of tubes.

 If they can only find a way to implant a USB 3.0 socket in the back of their skull, they’ll be able to jack into the Matrix, do insane kung fu kicks and stop bullets JUST BY THINKING ABOUT IT, but they’re too busy looking at the woman in the red dress that they never leave the keyboard, go out in the real world and, I don’t know, kiss an actual girl.

 Am I saying unplug from the series of tubes entirely?
 No. The internets, they are useful for many things.